Ninja Hayate: Home versions

 The Sega CD version was published by Renovation Products, Telenet Japan's North American subsidiary.
 Renovation sent "Master of the Ninja Arts" diplomas to players who mailed them photographic proof that they had beaten the game on hard mode.
 Revenge of the Ninja was also later converted by Ecseco to the Sega Saturn and PlayStation.
 These versions were released only in Japan as part of a double bill with Time Gal, another animated laserdisc arcade game conversion made by Taito, as Interactive Movie Action - Time Gal and Ninja Hayate.

 Reception

-In Japan, Game Machine listed Ninja Hayate on their January 15, 1985 issue as being the fourth most-successful upright/cockpit arcade unit of the month.
-The following month, it was the top-grossing upright/cockpit arcade unit in February 1985.
+In Japan, Game Machine listed Ninja Hayate as the fourth most successful upright/cockpit arcade unit of January 1985.
+It was later listed as the top-grossing upright/cockpit arcade unit of February 1985.

 GamePro gave the Sega CD version a mixed review, considering the game to be inferior to Dragon's Lair and Time Gal with the gameplay lacking in "dramatics" and with "grainy and soupy looking" graphics.
 They said players "won't be disappointed" if they "like these types of games" but if they don't, they should avoid the game.
-The five reviewers of Electronic Gaming Monthly gave it a 32 out of 50 (8, 7, 5, 6 and 6 out of 10), commenting that the gameplay relies "more on memorization than anything else.
-Nice animation though."
-They said it "is more a treat to watch than to play."
+The five reviewers of Electronic Gaming Monthly gave it a 32 out of 50 (8, 7, 5, 6 and 6 out of 10), commenting that the gameplay relies more on memorization than anything else.
+Although positive to game's animation, they said that it is more a treat to watch than to play.